openmc-dev/openmc/docs/source/usersguide/install.rst

   Compile and link code instrumented for coverage analysis.
 This is typically used in conjunction with gcov_.

-To set any of these options (e.g. turning on debug mode), the following form should be used:
+To set any of these options (e.g. turning on profiling), the following form should be used:

 .. code-block:: sh

-    cmake -Ddebug=on /path/to/openmc
+    cmake -Dprofile=on /path/to/openmc

 .. _gcov: https://gcc.gnu.org/onlinedocs/gcc/Gcov.html